Actual radio image of a black hole (Source: here)

 Actually, the word ‘particle’ is misleading, because what we call particles are actually waves, which have been put into a state of excitation; they only appear as particles when we look at them, because they are distorted by our observations (a manifestation of the Heisenberg Uncertainty Principle).

-While no one has yet discovered a graviton, it is equally true that no one has disproved their existence either.
+While no one has yet discovered a graviton, it is also true that no one has disproven their existence either.
 Gravity waves were discovered in 2015, so it may well be that gravitons do exist.
 If they do, the unification of General Relativity and Quantum Theory will have taken a huge leap forward as gravity will then clearly belong alongside the three forces in the Standard Model and General Relativity will have to adapt accordingly.

 Unfortunately, it will not be easy to find a graviton, because gravitons have absolutely tiny energies.
 Gravity is the weakest force in the universe.
-To fully appreciate its weakness, consider how easily you are able to pick up, say, an apple.
+To fully appreciate the weakness of gravity, consider how easily you are able to pick up, say, an apple.
 The gravity of the whole of Planet Earth is acting on that apple, trying to pull it to the ground, but you hardly spend any energy lifting it.
 If the gravitational pull of Planet Earth is that weak, imagine how weak must be the gravitational pull of a graviton, which is hypothesised to have a diameter of 10^-37 meters (a zero point thirty-six zeros and then a one).

 Graviton diameter: